-The Board and the Groups
+2.2 The Board and the Groups

-The Board shall have no power over the conduct of Group business, except for enforcing the Articles of Incorporation, Bylaws, operational procedures specified in the ASRC Operations Manual, training requirements and standards specified in the ASRC Training Standards and administration procedures set out in the Administration Manual
+2.2.1 Group governance is expected to be consistent with ASRC governance documents, although the ASRC Board shall have no direct power over the conduct of Group business.

-The Chair
+2.2.2 The ASRC Board shall promote and support a collaborative and innovative conference culture where the ASRC governance documents provide a desirable framework.

-The Chair’s responsibilities shall be:
+2.3 The ASRC Chair

-To call and conduct meetings of the in accordance with the provisions of Article III of these by-laws.
+The responsibilities of the ASRC Chair shall be:

-To call and conduct meetings of the Membership in accordance with the provisions of Article III of these by-laws.
+2.3.1 To serve as President of the ASRC and to serve as the Chief Executive Officer of the corporation when the ASRC Board is not in session.

-To oversee the administration of the ASRC and to ensure that the provisions of these Bylaws are met.
+2.3.2 To call and conduct meetings of the ASRC in accordance with the provisions of Article III of these Bylaws.

-To serve as President of the ASRC and to serve as the Chief Executive Officer of the corporation when the Board is not in session.
+2.3.3 To call and conduct meetings of the Membership in accordance with the provisions of Article III of these Bylaws.

-The Vice Chair
+2.3.4 To oversee the administration of the ASRC and to ensure that the provisions of these Bylaws are met.

-The responsibilities of the Vice Chair shall be:
+2.4 The ASRC Vice Chair

-To serve as Chair in the absence or incapacitation of the Chair.
+The responsibilities of the ASRC Vice Chair shall be:

-To serve as the point of contact between the ASRC and other groups, institutions and organizations.
+2.4.1 To serve as the ASRC Chair in the absence or incapacitation of the ASRC Chair.

-To fulfill other duties as designated by the Chair.
+2.4.2 To serve as the point of contact between the ASRC and other entities, institutions and organizations.

-The Secretary
+2.4.3 To fulfill other duties as designated by the ASRC Chair.

-The responsibilities of the Secretary shall be:
+2.5 The ASRC Secretary

-To publish agendas and a record the proceedings of the meetings of the Board and of any Membership Meetings and to ensure these agendas and minutes are published in accordance with Article III of these by-laws.
-The Chair may assign recording to a Recording Secretary; any Certified Member may serve as Recording Secretary.
+The responsibilities of the ASRC Secretary shall be:

-To maintain the Conference Roster.
+2.5.1 To publish agendas and record the proceedings of the meetings of the ASRC Board and of any ASRC Membership Meetings and to ensure these agendas and minutes are published in accordance with Article III of these Bylaws.
+The ASRC Chair may assign recording to a Recording Secretary; any Certified Member may serve as Recording Secretary.

-To maintain the records and correspondence of the ASRC.
+2.5.2 To maintain a repository of Group Rosters.

-To serve as Chairman in the absence or incapacitation of both the Chair
+2.5.3 To maintain the records, historical documents and correspondence of the ASRC.

-and Vice Chair.
+2.5.4 To serve as ASRC Chair in the absence or incapacitation of both the ASRC Chair

-To ensure the accuracy, maintenance, configuration, control and publication of all ASRC Manuals.
+and ASRC Vice Chair.

-To conduct periodic reviews of the manuals to ensure their relevance in the light of changes to the rules and standards.
+2.5.5 To ensure the accuracy, maintenance, configuration, control and publication of the ASRC suite of guiding documentation.

-To maintain the records and historical documents of the ASRC.
+2.5.6 To conduct periodic reviews of the guiding documentation to ensure their relevance in the light of changes to the rules and standards of the ASRC.

-The Treasurer
+2.6 The ASRC Treasurer

-The responsibilities of the Treasurer shall be:
+The responsibilities of the ASRC Treasurer shall be:

-To create and maintain the necessary checking, savings and other financial accounts.
+2.6.1 To establish and maintain the necessary checking, savings and other financial accounts.

-To keep the financial records and accounts of the ASRC in a diligent manner.
+2.6.2 To manage and maintain the financial records and accounts of the ASRC in a responsible manner.

-To make proper payments on any account held by the ASRC obtaining where ever possible supporting documentation.
-Disbursements larger than $1000.00 shall require the signature of two of the following officers; the Treasurer, Secretary, Chair or Vice-Chair, at least one of whom will be the Chair or Vice-Chair.
+2.6.3 To make proper payments on any account held by the ASRC, obtaining, where ever possible, supporting documentation.
+Disbursements larger than $1000.00 shall require the signature of two of the following officers; the Treasurer, Secretary, Chair or Vice-Chair, at least one of whom will be the Chair or Vice Chair.

-To have the discretion to pay up to $50 for unbudgeted expenses without further approval and to make payments on all Board approved or budgeted expenditure.
+2.6.4 To have the discretion to pay up to $50 for unbudgeted expenses without further approval and to make payments on all Board approved or budgeted expenditures.

-To accept donations and other financial resources and property on behalf of the ASRC, issuing a properly constructed receipt as necessary.
+2.6.5 To accept donations and other financial resources and property on behalf of the ASRC, issuing a properly constructed receipt as necessary.

-To issue annual invoices to Certified Groups for the collection of dues and to supervise the collection from each Certified Group.
+2.6.6 To issue annual invoices to Probationary and Certified Groups for the collection of dues and to supervise the collection from each Group invoiced.

-To prepare and submit any financial information that may be properly required by federal, state or local government.
+2.6.7 To prepare and submit any financial information that may be properly required by federal, state or local government.